PinJui/FDRL/README.md

 ```
 python eval.py --resume {path_to_trained_model_in_checkpoints}
 ```
-Note that if you use other arguments at training, please make sure apply them at testing.
+Note that if you use other arguments at training, please make sure to apply them at testing.

 ## Cite
 ```